acoppes/unity-gemserk-utilities/Readme.md

 projectile.childs.attach(effect1);
 ```

 * Create "disabled" entities to be activated later
   - The idea behind this is to be able to create an entity, configure it but keep it disabled for future activation (for example, just a delay or maybe for firing projectiles with some effects to be activated later).

+* How to not process entities in some state (like being death)? or to optionally incorporate that in core systems?
+For example the abilities could process or not while death, but should be an option for that, but that means the concept should be integrated in core.
+  - There are some core states that could be interesting for all systems, like being spawning or death even though they sound like specific game concepts.
+  - It could be delegated to game specific controllers, like onDeath() then disable canMove, etc, but might not escalate well if it is too common more like a feature.
+  - Another way is to delegate to game specific systems, like before but more or less scalable, like having a system to disable movement while death (if entity defined or configured as cant move while death).
+  - In the case of abilities, they could declare something similar to a statesMask and make it a bit more generic when to not execute.
+They start to sound similar to state controllers (controllers that execute only while some states).

 ## Examples